chevron-down Created with Sketch Beta.

 The nominees provided the materials used to create the descriptions on this page.
 They do not represent the opinions of the ABA or its Standing Committee on the Delivery of Legal Services.

-The Ballot for the 2021 Brown Select Award has closed.
-An announcement will be made soon.
+The Ballot for the 2024 Brown Select Award are now opened.

 Nominee descriptions are below.